 Your Customer Success Associate will initially set up your business information with you during your onboarding, but, over time, your costs could change or have to adjust bill out rates.

 When you log into the Profit Rhino web portal, click on the Manage Business Information button (the top one) is on the left hand side of the screen.
 This will take you to the screen where you can control a lot of different aspects of the pricebook prices.

-Inside of the "Rate Management" screen you will find a list of all of your business types.
-This is because within Profit Rhino you are able to have different bill out rates for different sections of your business.
-So if you charge more for Drain Cleaning work than you do Plumbing, you're in luck!
+Inside of the Rate Management screen, you will find a list of all of your business types.
+You can have different bill out rates for different sections of your business.
 So you will have to choose which Business Type you're looking to adjust first.

-So you'll just have to choose a Business Type to start loading your business information into - the screen that appears will look like this:
+Once you choose a Business Type to start loading your business information into - the screen that appears will look like this:

-The last two tabs that need to be discussed in the Rate Management screen are the Tax Setup and the Misc Settings.
+The last two tabs that need to be discussed in the Rate Management screen are the Tax Setup and the Misc.
+Settings.

 The tax setup is pretty straightforward, and won't have to be filled in by every company that uses Profit Rhino.
 Basically, if you enter your tax information in this section, then that tax amount won't be broken out on the physical invoice at all.
 Any tax that is entered in the Business Information will be included in the flat rate price.

 *Legacy customers will have a little different setup for their bill out rates.
 Their base rate will be the Value Rate, instead of the Standard Rate as shown above.